Born2Root/HitStar/README.md

 **HitStar, the OpenSource Hitster clone leveraging your own songs!**

 Build your own version of the game [Hitster](https://hitstergame.com/).
-Full offline- & online availability
+Full offline- & online availability.
-Completely independent from online plattforms (Spotify, YouTube, Deezer, etc.)
+Completely independent from online plattforms (Spotify, YouTube, Deezer, etc.).
 Leveraging your own playlists & music-collection.

 ## ⚡ What it's about?!